secretstartups/handbook/sales/commercial/index.html.md

 ## Welcome to the Commercial Sales Handbook

 The Commercial Sales department is part of the overall [GitLab Sales](/handbook/sales) Division.
-We focus on [SMB and Mid-Market](/handbook/business-ops/resources/#segmentation) customers to deliver maximum value throughout the entire journey with GitLab.
+We focus on delivering maximum value to [SMB and Mid-Market](/handbook/business-ops/resources/#segmentation) customers throughout their entire journey with GitLab.

 ## <i class="fas fa-users fa-fw icon-color font-awesome"></i>Commercial Team Groups